 Actions that make the campus intimidating, threatening, demeaning or hostile for another person are considered serious offenses by the University.
 Contemporary technology makes it possible for mistakes to be made more rapidly, and spread more widely, than ever before.

-When you compose, send, or redistribute electronic mail or leave voice messages, when you create or publish postings to World Wide Web pages (including images, message boards, social network sites, Twitter, or chat rooms), or mailing lists, or produce and submit for campus broadcast video materials, consider whether you would make those statements face to face with the person or people who may access your material.
+When you compose, send, or redistribute electronic mail or leave voice messages, when you create or publish postings to World Wide Web pages (including images, message boards, social network sites, Twitter, or chat rooms), or mailing lists, or produce and submit for campus or general broadcast video materials, consider whether you would make those statements face to face with the person or people who may access your material.
 The same principles pertain regarding people or groups you may address outside the Princeton University community as to those within.

 As stated in Rights, Rules, Responsibilities: "Respect for the rights, privileges, and sensibilities of each other is essential in preserving the spirit of community at Princeton.
 Actions, which make the atmosphere intimidating, threatening, or hostile to individuals are therefore regarded as serious offenses.
 Abusive or harassing behavior, verbal or physical, which demeans, intimidates, threatens, or injures another because of personal characteristics or beliefs or their expression is subject to University disciplinary sanctions...."

 University IT and digital resources may not be used to transmit malicious, harassing or defamatory content.

 You must be sensitive to the public nature of shared facilities, and take care not to display on workstations in such locations inappropriate images, sounds or messages which could create an atmosphere of menace or harassment for others.